redjacoby/powersites/README.md

 # powersites

-"List of all Powersites Projects"
+List of all Powersites Projects